 Step 1: Turn the Air Conditioning Off and the Blower On

-Step 2: Troubleshoot the Situation
+Step 2: Troubleshoot the Problem

 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t get used up.
 Low refrigerant indicates a leak somewhere.
-Only a technician can find the leak, fix it, and recharge the system to the proper amount.
+Only a technician can find the leak, fix it, and recharge the system to the proper concentration.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.